-A pregnant woman needs to drink more liquids than a nonpregnant person.
+A pregnant person needs to drink more liquids than a nonpregnant person.
 This is because water helps to form the placenta and amniotic fluid.
-Pregnant women should drink at least eight to 12 glasses of water per day.
-You should also try to avoid caffeine, as it can cause increased urination and lead to dehydration.
-Dehydration can bring on complications such as low amniotic fluid or premature labor.
+If you’re pregnant, you should try to drink 8 to 12 glasses of water per day, based on your own needs and body.

-Green tea is mostly water and only contains one calorie per cup.
+Green tea is mostly water and contains almost no calories per cup.

 Caffeine is considered a stimulant.
-Caffeine can freely cross the placenta and enter the baby’s bloodstream.
-You baby takes a much longer time to metabolize (process) the caffeine than a typical adult, so doctors have had concerns about its impact on the developing fetus.
-But research has shown conflicting evidence about the safety of drinking caffeinated beverages during pregnancy.
+It can freely cross the placenta and enter the baby’s bloodstream.
+Your baby takes a much longer time to metabolize, or process, the caffeine than a typical adult does, so doctors have had concerns about its impact on the developing baby.

 - premature birth

 - childhood acute leukemia

 Since it’s a stimulant, caffeine might help keep you awake, but it also can raise your blood pressure and heart rate.
 This might all be OK at first, but as your pregnancy progresses, your body’s ability to break down caffeine slows down.
 You might feel jittery, have trouble sleeping, or experience heartburn if you drink too much.

 Caffeine is also a diuretic, which means it causes you to release water.
 Drink plenty of water to offset any water loss caused by caffeine.

 When it comes to even moderate levels of caffeine, it’s worth talking with your doctor about how much you can drink, if any.
 This includes green tea and other caffeinated drinks.
 Your doctor may give you the OK to have a cup or so per day or a few times per week.